 Lake Agnes Tea House is a cozy family-run restaurant near Deer Lodge in Lake Louise.
 With an altitude of 2,135m (7,005ft), this treasured establishment redefines the notion of ‘high tea’.
 Sit out on the patio in a stunning hanging valley on the shores of Lake Agnes.
 After a 3.5-km forest hike, with an elevation gain of 400m (1,300ft), the valley opens to reveal this spectacular lake’s many secrets.
-For a less strenuous approach, rent a horse at the Brewster or Timberline Stables in Lake Louise.
 The trailhead is a 5-minute walk from Deer Lodge in Lake Louise.

 Feel the full force of nature through all your senses at Takakkaw Falls.
 To sit back and watch tumbling waters pummeled into swirling curtains of rainbow-infused mist by the craggy rocks is as thrilling as it is humbling.

 Drive the Yoho Valley Road (3km east of Field) north for 13km to experience one of Canada’s tallest and most dramatic waterfalls.
 Easily reached from the day parking lot, guests are welcome to hike from Emerald Lake Lodge to Takakkaw Falls (a 5-8 hr hike each way), but two cars are required for shuttling purposes.
 Depart from Emerald Lake Lodge.

 Claim your castle.
 Stand atop Tunnel Mountain and behold the vast kingdom known as the Rockies.